Education: Gifted Education Concentration, Master of Education

 - A baccalaureate degree from an institution accredited by the regional accreditation agency (or equivalent).

 - A minimum 3.000 cumulative GPA.
-Conditional admission may be granted for candidates with cumulative GPAs lower than 3.000.
+Conditional admission may be granted for candidates with cumulative GPAs lower than 2.500, but whose recent graduate GPA (at least 15 hours) is above 3.000

 - A letter of interest that outlines the candidate’s reason(s) for applying to the M.Ed. program and how they expect to both benefit from and contribute to it.